abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-2.md

 # Prerequisites

 ## Machine specs
 To follow up with this tutorial, we recommend the use of a machine with 4GB+ of RAM to build and run the tools.
-However, if you are using big designs, more memory is required for the tools to perform its computations in a timely manner.
+However, if you are using big designs, more memory is required for the tools to perform their computations in a timely manner.

 <!--more-->